MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Introduction

-The acceleration constant in Milgrom's MOND $a_0 \approx 1.2 \cdot 10^{-10} \ m/s^2$, was already related to the cosmological scale through the Hubble constant $H_0$ (or the cosmological constant, respectively) $a_0 \sim cH_0 \sim c^2 \sqrt{\Lambda}$ originally by Milgrom through the Hubble parameter and then through the cosmological constant \cite{Sanders2002}, stating that this coincidence could point to a basic theory underlying MOND phenomenology.
-Milgrom stated that “\textit{an attractive possibility is that MOND results as a non-relativistic, small-scale expression of a fundamental theory by which inertia is a vestige of the interaction of a body with “the rest of the Universe”, in the spirit of Mach’s principle.}" \cite{Milgrom1993}, although he did not further develop his theory in relation to Mach's principle.
+The acceleration constant in Milgrom's MOND $a_0 \sim 10^{-10} \ m/s^2$, was already related to the cosmological scale through the Hubble constant $H_0$ (or the cosmological constant $\Lambda$) $a_0 \sim cH_0 \sim c^2 \sqrt{\Lambda} \sim c^2/R_u$ originally by Milgrom \cite{Milgrom1983a}, stating that this coincidence could point to a basic theory underlying MOND's phenomenology.
+In particular, he stated that “\textit{an attractive possibility is that MOND results as a non-relativistic, small-scale expression of a fundamental theory by which inertia is a vestige of the interaction of a body with ‘the rest of the Universe', in the spirit of Mach’s principle.}", “\textit{It seems to me that in looking for an ultimate theory, the Mach principle may serve as a most useful guide}", “\textit{The possible connection between such numerical “coincidences,” which relate parameters of “local” physics to cosmological parameters and the Mach principle, is quite obvious}", and “\textit{We thus envisage inertia as resulting from the interaction of the accelerated body with some agent field, perhaps having to do with the vacuum fields, perhaps with an “inertia field” whose source is matter in the “rest of the universe”–in the spirit of Mach’s principle}" \cite{Milgrom1993,Milgrom1983a}, although he did not further develop MOND in relation to Machian ideas.

-Progress in fundamental physics has been done by reducing the number of fundamental constants (such as Earth’s and other planet's gravitational accelerations for a universal gravitational constant, the unification of the speed of light with vacuum permittivity and permeability, and atomic constants for Planck’s constant).
-Therefore, it is of considerable interest to explore modifications of the laws of gravity without the need for more fundamental constants.
+Progress in fundamental physics has been made by reducing the number of fundamental constants (such as the gravitational acceleration of the Earth and other planets for a universal gravitational constant, the unification of the speed of light with the vacuum permittivity and permeability, and atomic constants for the Planck constant).
+Therefore, it is of considerable interest to explore modifications of the laws of gravity or mechanics by removing fundamental constants.